57 Blue Hole

 I decide to explore this little creek, I plan to try and go exploring at every swimming hole we visit.
 Wading out of the Buffalo into this little stream is a shock to the senses, compared to the warm water of the river this stream is cold, cold.
 The creek has cut a deep ravine here at its mouth and deposited lots of gravel, but soon the ravine diminishes, and the banks of the creek become less steep.

-The creek turns to the west then splits into two small streams, one north and the one with more water flow, continues west.
-I also continue west and in about 50 feet come to the mouth of Eddings Cave.
+The creek turns to the west then splits into two small streams, one south and the one with more water flow, continues west.
+I 'go with the flow' west and in about 50 feet come to the mouth of Eddings Cave.
 The park service has erected a steel barricade in the entrance to the cave to keep people out.
 Gazing through the fence into the black abyss I can see this is a fairly large cave, well actually I can’t see very far at all, but the amount of cold air coming from its depths tells me it must be a pretty big cave.

 We stay at the Blue Hole almost five hours, with most of that time actually in the water since there isn’t any shade.
 We had a great time today and vow to go swimming at least once a week for the rest of the summer.
 For an explanation of the ratings criteria used below read: Summer Swimming Adventures in the Nuts & Bolts section.